2026 Commonwealth Games

-The 2026 Commonwealth Games, officially known as the XXIII Commonwealth Games and Glasgow 2026, is a planned multi-sport event scheduled from 23 July to 2 August 2026, to be hosted in Glasgow, the largest city in Scotland, for members of the Commonwealth of Nations.
-This will be the fourth Commonwealth Games to be hosted in Scotland, following the 1970 and 1986 games in Edinburgh, and the 2014 Games in Glasgow.
+The 2026 Commonwealth Games, officially known as the XXIII Commonwealth Games and commonly known as Glasgow 2026, was a multi-sport event held from 23 July to 2 August 2026 in Glasgow, the largest city in Scotland, for members of the Commonwealth of Nations.
+This is the fourth Commonwealth Games to be hosted in Scotland, following the 1970 and 1986 games in Edinburgh, and the 2014 Games in Glasgow.
+The 2026 Commonwealth Games is the first to be held since the death of Queen Elizabeth II and the accession of King Charles III as Head of the Commonwealth, and the first edition since Donald Rukare became president of Commonwealth Sport.

-For some time, the Games were without a host after the Australian state of Victoria withdrew, having initially been announced as the host in April 2022.
+For some time, the Games were without a host after the bid from Victoria, Australia for the 2026 Commonwealth Games was withdrawn, Victoria having initially been announced as the host in April 2022.
 On 18 July 2023, the Victorian state government cancelled its plans due to escalating cost projections.
 The city of Gold Coast, Queensland, briefly offered to co-host the event but later withdrew for similar reasons.
 With no host, there was a risk that the Games might be postponed to 2027 or cancelled entirely.

 On 11 August 2024, reports surfaced that Glasgow had reached an agreement to take over the hosting rights, but the next day it was clarified that talks were ongoing with no final agreement or imminent announcement.
 Commonwealth Games Scotland proposed a scaled-back version of the event, featuring 10 to 13 sports and using existing infrastructure, with £100 million in funding from the Commonwealth Games Federation and an additional £30 to 50 million from commercial sources, ensuring no significant public funds would be required.
 A further update on 30 August 2024 confirmed that the Games would be primarily funded by AU$200 million, secured as compensation from the Victorian government following their withdrawal.
-On 17 September 2024, it was announced that the Scottish government had agreed to host the games with financial backing from Commonwealth Games Australia.
-The scaled-down and low-cost Games will feature 11 sports taking place over four venues and no athletes' village.
+In September 2024, the Scottish Government agreed to host the games with financial backing from Commonwealth Games Australia.
+The scaled-down and low-cost Games featured 10 sports taking place over seven venues and no athletes' village.

-The 2026 Commonwealth Games will be the first to be held since the death of Queen Elizabeth II and the accession of King Charles III as Head of the Commonwealth.
+Australia topped the medal table for the third consecutive Commonwealth Games, with 70 gold and 171 total medals.
+England placed second with 29 gold and 110 total medals, while Canada finished third with 19 gold and 62 total medals.
+The host nation, Scotland, finished fifth behind India, each with 13 gold medals and 29 total medals.
+Gabon, Rwanda and Tuvalu won their first-ever Commonwealth medals, with Dominica winning their first-ever gold medal.